MrGreat-0/URL-Shortner/README.md

     ✅ Auto logout on session expiry (via Axios interceptor)

     ✅ Seamless redirection using /:slug route

+    🚫 Rate limiting on URL creation (based on IP or user)

+    ⏳ Expiration logic for short URLs (30 days for guests, 7 days for users)

+    🧱 Friendly 404 and Expired Link Error Page (via EJS + frontend route)
 ```

 ### 📁 Read More